BIS FMCS Certification for Foreign Manufacturers - Standphill India

 Timeline for BIS FMCS Certification

 The BIS FMCS certification process usually takes 4 to 6 months.
+The overall timeline depends on:

-• factory inspection scheduling
+• Factory inspection scheduling (BIS officer travel coordination)

-• product testing duration
+• Product testing duration in BIS approved laboratories

-• response time to BIS queries
+• Response time to BIS queries

 If documents or test reports are incomplete, the process may take longer.
+Proper preparation with expert support significantly reduces delays.

 BIS FMCS Certification Fees

-The total cost of BIS certification depends on the product category and inspection requirements.
+The total cost of BIS FMCS certification depends on the product category and inspection requirements.
+Typical fee components include:

-• application fee
+• Application fee

-• product testing fee
+• Product testing fee in BIS approved laboratory

-• annual marking fee
+• Annual marking fee

-• licence fee
+• Licence fee

-• performance bank guarantee (USD 10,000)
+• Performance bank guarantee (USD 10,000)

 Products Covered Under BIS FMCS Certification